phixcn/polkadot/roadmap/implementers-guide/src/protocol-disputes.md

 from availability erasure code chunks and check the block's PoV themselves via the validation code.
 The result of that check is converted into a vote, and distributed via the same mechanics as the first one.

-Once a receiver receives qualified supermajority in one or the other direction, the vote is concluded.
+Once a receiver receives ⅔ supermajority in one or the other direction, the vote is concluded.
 Conclusion implies that the result for this block can not be altered anymore, valid or invalid is fixed now.